-- This measure uses Medicare Part A inpatient claims data, which are routinely collected for payment purposes.
+- This measure uses Medicare Part A claims data for hospitals and SNFs, which are routinely collected for payment purposes.
 These data are electronically available from the Centers for Medicare & Medicaid Services (CMS) at no cost beyond that of data processing and can be used to specify, publicly report, and track the measure in a timely fashion. - All data elements are in defined fields in electronic claims and generated or collected by and used by healthcare personnel during the provision of care.
 The data are coded by someone other than person obtaining original information. - There are no fees, licensing, or other requirements to use any aspect of the measure as specified.